Chas McCormick Player Props: Astros vs. Guardians

 Chas McCormick At The Plate

-- McCormick has driven in a run in 22 games this season (33.3%), including 14 games with more than one RBI (21.2%).
-He has also driven home three or more of his team's runs in four contests.
+- McCormick has driven home a run in 22 games this year (32.8%), including more than one RBI in 20.9% of his games and producing three or more of his team's runs on four occasions..

-- He has scored in 40.9% of his games this season, with two or more runs scored in 7.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.